machilan1/ws/README.md

 ### 1. Try using "Introspect / Pull" functionality from Drizzle Kit.

-- Just give it a try and see what it dose.
+- Just give it a try and see what it does.

 ### 2. Create an ActorService with following methods.